Chuksugo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 16: The eggs of the brood need to be an odd number
 This script prints **every other line** from the input, starting with the **first line**.

+### 17. I'm an instant star.
+Just add water and stir.
+A script that adds the values of the environment variables `WATER` and `STIR`, converts the result from their respective bases to base `bestchol`.